The best monitors for photo editing in 2023

 Look at the full package, not a single feature

-You may in love with one feature like ultrawide or curved, but finding a monitor you plan to dedicate to photo editing means judging how multiple attributes come together to meet your needs.
+You may fall in love with one feature like ultrawide or curved, but finding a monitor you plan to dedicate to photo editing means judging how multiple attributes come together to meet your needs.
 We cannot stress enough how essential IPS and color accuracy are to a winning formula.
 Besides that, a resolution above standard HD is recommended, along with a design that reduces eye strain.
 If you are planning to regularly use the monitor for entertainment and gaming, other factors–such as response time and refresh rate–certainly come into play.

 Photo editing monitors on a budget: What you get for under $400